donbale/ec2-ami-automation/README.md

 ## Notes
 - To use this script you must have the AWS CLI installed on the device that will run the script: https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux.html and configured: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

+- For del-snapshots.sh, you must have you account number for the owners parameter.
+From the aws console, select support center from the top right corner of the dashboard.
+When the page loads, your account number/owner id will be at the top of the page.

 - If you are not using an ubuntu os you may need to change your use of date to: __PASTDUE=$(date -v -3d "+%Y-%m-%d").

 - Change '3d' to whatever length of time you want.
 If you can afford to keep snapshots associated with 10 Amazon machine images, then change to __PASTDUE=$(date -v -10d "+%Y-%m-%d"); or __PASTDUE=$(date --date="10 days ago" +"%Y-%m-%d"), for ubuntu.